arsduo/elm-rings/README.md

 ## Example

 Want to see ElmRings in action?
-Check out [this site](to be determined) to see how you can use ElmRings to capture and display an Elm app's history.
-This is all in the browser (no backend), but you can imagine how you could send the data to your server and display the results on a support page if you'd like.
+Check out the example app!
+It's all in the browser, but you can imagine how you could send the data to your server and display the results on a support page if you'd like.

 To run the example locally: